AN INTRODUCTION

 RESOURCES & RESERVES

-Gold mineralisation is the principal target within the Project and occurs across all geological domains within the Project.
+Gold mineralisation is the principal target and occurs across all geological domains within the Project.

 Bedrock gold mineralisation within the Project is structurally controlled and is generally associated with mafic and high-Mg volcanic and intrusive rocks.